Surdano/Blockchain_Ledger/README.md

 # Blockchain_Ledger
 ![ScreenShot of a blockchain](https://www.sita.aero/globalassets/images/resources/white-papers/blockchain-graphic-900x600.jpg)

-This is a Streamlit web application that gives the user the ability to simulate a blockchain and to visualize it through a dataframe.
+This is a Streamlit web application that gives the user the ability to simulate and validate a blockchain.
+The simulated blockchain is visualized through a dataframe.

 ---
 ## Technologies: